Guide to applying for the Refugee Student Settlement Pathway

 If you have not taken a recent Duolingo English Test, you will need to take a practice test and upload your scores.
 If your practice test scores show you have met a score of 95 or above we will send you a free DET test code.
 This code and instructions for taking the test will be sent to the same email address you have given us.
 Check your junk mail so you do not miss any correspondence from Skill Path or Duolingo.

 • Skill Path will begin shortlisting applicants on the 17th March 2026.
-Shortlisted students will be asked to submit a 60-90 second video outlining why you believe you should be selected for the RSSP.
+If we feel we need more information about you, we may ask you to submit a 60-90 second video outlining why you believe you should be selected for the RSSP.
+Videos must under 20 MB and in MP4 (preferred) or MOV file format.

 We recommend you are prepared and pre-record your video ahead of time, so you are able to upload it quickly if you are shortlisted.